 The area is likely considered unclassifiable under Alaska Administrative Code 18 AAC 50.015, as there may be insufficient data to determine whether it is in attainment with respect to all criteria pollutants.

-An emissions inventory of other Railbelt fossil-fuel utility plants will be generated and categorized by type (i.e. coal, oil, gas, etc.) to evaluate the potential emissions reductions from such facilities if the Project is implemented.
-This inventory will be based on existing information in the Alaska Railbelt Regional Integrated Resource Plan and.
+An existing emissions inventory of other Railbelt fossil-fuel utility plants will be generated and categorized by type (i.e. coal, oil, gas, etc.) to evaluate the potential emissions reductions from such facilities if the Project is implemented.
+This inventory will be based on existing information in the Alaska Railbelt Regional Integrated Resource Plan and other sources as appropriate.

 Detailed information on Project construction and operations would be needed to estimate and evaluate the Project emissions for criteria pollutants for comparison to national and state standards.
 This would include levels of traffic by various modes and timeframes, construction equipment and activities, and operations equipment and schedules.
 A table comparing the no-action alternative and potential with-Project emissions will be generated.